Kentallen railway station: History

+Present day

+Following closure, the station building was converted into a hotel and restaurant, now the Holly Tree Hotel.
+The building, designed in the Glasgow Style by James Miller or Robert Wemyss with Formans & McCall as engineers, retains many original features; the signal box was replaced by a restaurant and the platform was incorporated as an internal corridor.
+Holiday lodges have been built over the infilled trackbed at the southern end of the former platforms.

 Signalling

 Throughout its existence, the Ballachulish Branch was worked by the electric token system.
 Kentallen signal box was located on the Up platform, on the east side of the railway.
 It had 24 levers.